Traditional patterns of Korea: Usage

 Korean traditional patterns were used in architecture, daily goods, and artifacts of Buddhist temples to further emphasize Buddhism.
 The main purpose for making patterns was decorative, and often functioned to protect the object.
 For example, 'Dancheong' is a Korean artifact painted with various patterns on a wooden structure.
 The reason for making the Dancheong pattern was to protect the structure from decay from rain or wind.
 Dancheong was especially useful at showing colours important to Korea, these were blue, red, black, yellow, white, black.

-At Court, the order of precedency and position were exhibited through a court suit's embroidered pattern.
-The King's suit named 'Gonryongpo (곤룡포)‘ was embroidered with a gold dragon.
+At court, the order of precedency and position were exhibited through a court suit's embroidered pattern.
+The king's suit named 'Gonryongpo (곤룡포)' was embroidered with a gold dragon.
 A civil official's suit was embroidered with a crane and a military official's suit was embroidered with a tiger.
 The number of animals displayed rank.
 In daily life, patterns used packages, cloth scraps and embroidered pads attached to both sides of a pillow for decoration and a wooden rice-cake pattern maker.
-Generally, each family had a distinct rice-cake pattern; this pattern was not changed and wasn't used by another family.
+Generally, each family had a distinct rice-cake pattern; this pattern was not changed and was not used by another family.

 Classification

 Patterns can be classified by subject matter or meaning.
 For example, a typical subject matter can be animals like the dragon or the phoenix and plants, such as lotus or bamboo.
-Or, there are letter patterns like ‘卍’ and geometrical patterns.
+Or, there are letter patterns like '卍' and geometrical patterns.
 According to meaning, there are the ten symbols of longevity (십장생) and complex patterns that represent longing for bearing many sons or longing for success.